Hurricane Attorneys in Wilmington, NC

 On the Atlantic coast, hurricane season begins in June and runs through November, with the worst storms occurring between August and October.

-The center of Tropical Storm Florence may have passed the Carolinas, but days of record-breaking rain have caused widespread flooding.
+The center of Hurricane Florence may have passed the Carolinas, but days of record-breaking rain have caused widespread flooding.
 Wilmington’s roads are all submerged, and there is no way into and out of the city as of yet.
 So far in North Carolina, 17 people have been killed, and thousands of people have lost their homes.

 When you know a hurricane is on the way, there are steps you can take to minimize the damage to your property and ensure your family’s safety.
 Such steps include storing important documents in a watertight container, having an evacuation route and plan, having three days’ worth of provisions for each family member and pet, and more.
 For a detailed list of hurricane preparedness measures, please see the following sites and cell phone apps:

 Before a hurricane, your cell phone can be a true lifeline for survival.
 There are numerous weather apps you can download to stay apprised of current weather conditions, including: